DonutzAndCoffee/iRacing-VR-settings/README.md

 # iRacing-VR-settings
+Using this "Ohne Speed mod" for the OpenXR Toolkit I basically shrink the vertical FOV by 50% which saves a lot of workload for the CPU and GPU.
+Maybe this "helmet view" is not for everyone.
+But I can live with it (for now). ;)

-## PC Specs
+## My PC Specs
 Mainboard&emsp;GIGABYTE B660M DS3H DDR4
 CPU&emsp;&emsp;&emsp;&emsp;Intel Core i7-14700
 RAM&emsp;&emsp;&emsp;&ensp;&nbsp;32 GB DDR4 SDRAM
 GPU&emsp;&emsp;&emsp;&emsp;Gainward RTX 4080 SUPER

-Using this Ohne Speed mod for the OpenXR Toolkit I basically shrink the vertical FOV by 50% which saves a lot of workload for the CPU and GPU.
-Maybe this "helmet view" is not for everyone.
-But I can live with it (for now). ;)

 ## NVIDIA Control Panel
 <img width="460" height="266" alt="image" src="https://github.com/user-attachments/assets/7bcad82c-0195-4fb4-a460-7b3dfb64d94a" />